Kaiyrly/eb-1a/3-improvements/README.md

 born in one country of birth.
 Most countries are below their quotas, that's why my immigration was not delayed by that.
-However, China, India, Mexico, and Philippines
+However, China, India, Mexico and Philippines
 [hit their quotas](https://travel.state.gov/content/travel/en/legal/visa-law0/visa-bulletin/2025/visa-bulletin-for-november-2024.html).

 I have an Indian friend who is applying for EB-1A.